yeyanwang/sqlalchemy-challenge/README.md

  ('USC00517948', 1372),
  ('USC00518838', 511)]
  ```
-* The minimum, average and maximum temperature data were queried for the most_active station (by id)
+* The minimum, average and maximum temperature data were queried for the most active station (by id)

-* The last 12 months of temperature observation data for the most-active station were queried
+* The last 12 months of temperature observation data for the most active station were queried
   |      | tobs |
   | ---- |:----:|
   |0     | 77.0 |